Comparing BHP Group (ASX: BHP) and Rio Tinto (RIO) in 2025 and Beyond

 Both have acknowledged the need for resources vital to a world hurtling towards more digitisation in the midst of a battle for produce cleaner energy.

 BHP is betting its future on copper, nickel, uranium, molybdenum, along with flagship commodity iron ore, gold, and silver.
 The company is developing the Jansen Potash project in Canada to meet exploding demand for agriculture.
-BHP shed its oil and gas and thermal coal with the intent of streamlining its focus.
+BHP shed its oil and gas and thermal coal assets with` the intent of streamlining its focus.

 Australia maintains a list of minerals critical for our “modern technologies, economies, and national security.”
 BHP currently mines two minerals on the list –molybdenum and nickel.